 Headteacher: Mrs Nicola Price

-All members of staff are required to demonstrate respect for the Christian ethos of the school.
+All staff are required to demonstrate respect for the Christian ethos of the school and exercise discretion.

 This post is subject to an Enhanced Disclosure and Barring Service Check.